 I tackled part of the route on a sunny summer afternoon and was blown away by the changing landscapes.
 One moment, I was winding through snow-capped mountains, and the next, I was cruising past golden wheat fields.
 I pulled over at Diablo Lake Overlook, where the electric blue water looked unreal.
 Whether you hike, picnic, or just enjoy the views, this bucket-list-worthy route is a must when visiting Leavenworth.

-8. Explore the Enchantment Lakes
+11. Backpack to the Turquoise Enchantment Lakes

 For those who crave adventure and breathtaking views, hiking to the Enchantment Lakes is a once-in-a-lifetime experience.
 This grueling 18-mile trek takes you through alpine meadows, crystal-clear lakes, and jagged peaks in the Alpine Lakes Wilderness.
 Known for its stunning turquoise waters and unique rock formations, this area is often ranked among the most beautiful hikes in the U.S.